usnistgov/TaML/README.md

 ## How to cite

 Please check back later.
-This will be updated once the accompanying manuscipt is published.
+This will be updated once the accompanying manuscript is published.